Hashtag Web3 Logo

 Designing cryptoeconomic systems:

-Verify Behavior: Make good behavior verifiable, bad detectable.
+• Verify Behavior: Ensure good behavior is verifiable and bad behavior is detectable.

-Regular Analysis: Continuously analyze if incentives working as designed.
+• Regular Analysis: Continuously analyze if incentives are working as designed.

 The Future of Cryptoeconomics